-Mental Health and Autism Spectrum Mentor Support
+Specialist Mentors for Mental Health (MH) and Autism Spectrum (AS)

-The MHM/ASM will NOT act as a therapist or counsellor and will signpost students to appropriate external agencies for additional and alternative support as required.
+MH and AS Specialist Mentors will NOT act as a therapist or counsellor and will signpost students to appropriate external agencies for additional and alternative support as required.

 New students can expect to receive the following pattern of sessions, though each student’s support will be assessed on an individual basis: